anandkasyap/localstack-demo/README.md

    aws --endpoint-url=http://localhost:4567 s3 ls s3://ls-s3-demo --recursive
 ```

 Alternatively, you can install awslocal cli binary.
 If you use awslocal, you don't have to mention --endpoint_url.
 By default, awslocal points to <http://localhost:4566>.
-To override the port, you need to set an environment variable EDGE_PORT with the new port number
+To override the port, you should set an environment variable EDGE_PORT with the new port number

 ## Setup Aws Local CLI